beast-dev/beast-mcmc/trunk/release/common/README.txt

-     -errors         "Specify maximum number of numerical errors before stopping" -threads        "The number of computational threads to use (default auto)" -java           "Use Java only, no native implementations" -beagle         "Use beagle library if available"
+     -errors         "Specify maximum number of numerical errors before stopping" -threads        "The number of computational threads to use (default auto)" -java           "Use Java only, no native implementations" -beagle         "Use BEAGLE library if available (default on)" -beagle_off     "Don't use BEAGLE library"
      -beagle_info          "BEAGLE: show information on available resources" -beagle_order         "BEAGLE: set order of resource use" -beagle_instances     "BEAGLE: divide site patterns amongst instances"